Edu4rdSHL/upcheck/README.md

 It doesn't have any special purpose, it was created only trying to avoid the user manual interaction of checking available updates everytime and show it when are available.

-# How can I checge the execution frequency time?
+# How can I change the execution frequency time?

 Modify the `upcheck.timer` unit and change the OnUnitActiveSec= option to what you want.
 See `man 7 systemd.time` for the time specifications.